critterandguitari/ETC_Manual/manual.md

 proper files and folders have the proper names before you hit the stage!

-ETC’s MIDI Configuration
+### ETC’s MIDI Configuration

 As ETC’s `MIDI In` port suggests, external MIDI controllers can be connected to it.
-In addition to devices connect by regular(/old-fashioned) five-pin DIN connectors, USB MIDI devices can also be used with ETC. To ensure compatibility, we suggest that you select a class compliant USB MIDI controller.
+In addition to devices connect by regular (old-fashioned) five-pin DIN connectors, USB MIDI devices can also be used with ETC. To ensure compatibility, we suggest that you select a class compliant USB MIDI controller.
 Any controller that requires the installation of a driver may, at best, not work as